How Product Attribute are Stored in Database

 wp-postmeta product data

-So in the frontend or singles product field, attributes names are displayed from _product_attributes meta_key and the values are displayed from wp_terms.name, (obviously with relational data).
+So in the frontend or single product field, attribute names are displayed from _product_attributes meta_key and the values are displayed from wp_terms.name, (obviously with relational data).

 additional_info